Modelling Human Values for Value-Aware Multi-Agent Systems: Aligning our Model with Social Psychology Research

 \subsection{On worldviews, ideologies, and other value-relevant concepts}

-In Rohan's fifth aspect~\cite{Rohan2000}, she proposes the notion of worldviews and ideologies.
-According to Rohan, worldviews can refer to beliefs about how the world is or should be that are a function of value priorities.
-In contrast, ideologies can refer to value-laden linguistic constructions that people use for or after decision-making.
-Rohan explicitly introduces these concepts because her literature review highlighted that values have been used in such scenarios.

-Specifically looking at worldviews, Rohan states that people's value priorities influence their perceptions.
-For example, it has been observed that right-wing authoritarians believe that authority and conventions are crumbling so quickly that civilisation will collapse.
-They believe they will be eaten in the resulting jungle.
-Whereas people with social dominance orientation see life as ``dog eat dog'' and are determined to do the eating~\cite[p.~75]{ALTEMEYER199847}.

-But value priorities do change as circumstances change.
-For example, constant interaction with people with different personal value priorities may change one's beliefs about the world and, hence, one's personal value priorities.
-In our work, we neither analyse (yet) the impact of value priorities on people's perceptions and beliefs nor the impact of experiences on value priorities.
-The dynamics between experiences, beliefs and values are worth investigating, as we set out in our research roadmap (Subsection~\ref{sec:roadmapVdecisions}).
+Rohan introduces \emph{worldviews} and \emph{ideologies} as value-relevant constructs.
+Worldviews refer to the beliefs individuals hold about how the world is or should be, shaped by their value priorities.
+At the same time, ideologies are value-laden rhetorical tools used to justify decisions and actions.
+She states that these constructs are context-dependent and can be manipulated to align behaviours or narratives with desired values.

+Concerning worldviews, Rohan highlights that people's value priorities shape their worldviews and perceptions; for example, influencing how they perceive authority or competition.
+These value priorities can change over time through experiences and social interaction.
+While our work does not yet explore these dynamics, understanding how values, beliefs, and experiences influence each other is a key direction in our proposed research roadmap.
-Turning her attention to ideologies, Rohan states that associated value systems are used to support and justify more complex decision-making, and where this complexity requires greater conscious, deliberative and justifiable reasoning processes.
-She argues that the rhetoric associated with ideologies can be manipulated to connect almost anything (behavioural choice or state of affairs) to any constructed set of value priorities.

-As a result, Rohan states ideologies can be manipulated to be relevant to a wide variety of contexts, making them ``remarkably slippery social constructions that take on different meanings over time and across political cultures''~\cite[p.~34]{4239}.
-One impact of our proposal and others working in AI and the value alignment problem is that AI provides the opportunity to reason automatically -with clear rules- about values.
-It has the potential to help address the pitfalls of Rohan's identification/categorisation of human ideologies.
+Turning her attention to ideologies, Rohan states that value systems are used to support and justify complex decision making, which often requires conscious, deliberative, and justifiable reasoning.
+She argues that the rhetoric associated with ideologies can be manipulated to link almost any behavioural choice or state of affairs to a constructed set of value priorities.
+As a result, ideologies become ``remarkably slippery social constructions that take on different meanings over time and across political cultures''~\cite[p.~34]{4239}.
+Our proposal, along with others in the AI and value alignment community, offers a way to reason about values automatically and transparently.
+We believe this provides a promising avenue to mitigate the ambiguities and manipulations associated with ideologies, as identified by Rohan.

-We recognise that not all decision-making can be fully coherent with the range of relevant individual and collective value systems in any given context.
-However, AI systems can support analysing the degree of alignment of behaviours with various value systems openly and systematically.
-This supports achieving more informed and effective value-aligned decision-making and behaviour.